-Rebecca L. Johnson, M.D., conducts research in regional and obstetric anesthesia.
+Rebecca L. Johnson, M.D., conducts research in regional anesthesia and acute pain medicine.
 She is an anesthesiologist with fellowship training in both regional anesthesia and clinical research.
-Currently, her research focuses on surgical and anesthesia-related outcomes of major hip and knee surgery.
+Currently, her research focuses on the impact of frailty on surgical and anesthesia-related outcomes after surgery.

 Significance to patient care

-- Health Care Delivery Scholar, Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery, Mayo Clinic, 2014-present
+- Kern Health Care Delivery Scholar, Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery, 2014-2016